Synchronization in random networks of identical phase oscillators: A graphon approach: Introduction

 The background section (Section \ref{Background}) consists of four parts.
 In Section \ref{W-Random Graph Model}, we introduce the mathematical notion of a graphon and explain how to generate finite $W$-random networks from it.
 Section \ref{Infinite Population Oscillator Dynamics} introduces the continuum dynamical system.
 In Section \ref{Sampled Oscillator Dynamics}, we define the sampled dynamical system that interacts according to the $W$-random network obtained from the graphon.
-In Section \ref{Main Convergence Result Section}, we state our convergence result: For $n$ sufficient large, a piecewise interpolant of the solution to the sampled dynamics over a $W$-random network of size $n$ converges to the solution of the continuum dynamics in the $L^{\infty}$ norm for any fixed time with high probability.
+In Section \ref{Main Convergence Result Section}, we state our main result: For $n$ sufficiently large, a piecewise interpolant of the solution to the sampled dynamics over a $W$-random network of size $n$ converges to the solution of the continuum dynamics in the $L^{\infty}$ norm for any fixed time with high probability.

 The proof of our main convergence result is given in Section \ref{Convergence Proofs} and involves two intermediate stages.
-First, for sufficiently large $n$, we show that the solution of the sampled dynamics converges to the solution of a simpler system that we call the \textit{averaged oscillator dynamics}, in which the oscillators are assumed to interact over a complete graph instead of a random graph (Section \ref{Comparing the Sampled System to the Averaged System}).
-This stage of the proof is where the Erd\H{o}s–R\'enyi connectivity threshold appears; for the argument to go through, we need $\alpha_n$ to decay strictly more slowly than $\frac{\log n}{n}$.
+First, for large enough $n$, we show that the solution of the sampled dynamics converges to the solution of a simpler system that we call the \textit{averaged oscillator dynamics}, in which the oscillators are assumed to interact over a complete graph instead of a random graph (Section \ref{Comparing the Sampled System to the Averaged System}).
 Section \ref{Comparing the Averaged System to the Continuum System} presents the second stage of the proof.
-There we show that a piecewise interpolant of the solution to the averaged dynamics converges to the solution of the continuum dynamics. {This is were regularity assumptions on the graphon are needed.} Finally, in Section \ref{Comparing the Sampled System to the Continuum System} we combine the results from Section \ref{Comparing the Sampled System to the Averaged System} and Section \ref{Comparing the Averaged System to the Continuum System} to prove our main convergence result.
+There we show that a piecewise interpolant of the solution to the averaged dynamics converges to the solution of the continuum dynamics. {This is where regularity assumptions on the graphon are needed.} Finally, in Section \ref{Comparing the Sampled System to the Continuum System} we combine the results from Section \ref{Comparing the Sampled System to the Averaged System} and Section \ref{Comparing the Averaged System to the Continuum System} to prove our main convergence result.